 - Weight loss

-Cooked oatmeal provides 30% more potassium than boiled eggs.
+Cooked oatmeal provides 30% more potassium.

 Some medical experts recommend the potassium to sodium ratio of 4:1.
 Consuming too much sodium or not enough potassium throws off the delicate balance the kidneys need to remove the excess water 7.